 It is important to Coats that we harness and nurture the best talent amongst our workforce and provide them with the skills and opportunities to succeed.
 Through competitive packages we recruit and retain high calibre individuals.
 We invest in our people by providing equal opportunities for learning, through general training and job-skills programmes and, where appropriate, tailored career planning and leadership development.

 We continue to review our global approaches to leadership, talent development and succession planning.
-All our senior management positions had comprehensive succession plans in place at the end of 2015.
+All our senior management positions have comprehensive succession plans in place.

 We have continued with our award winning Management Capability Development Programme (MCD).
-The MCD is a tailored learning programme available in three different languages aimed at strengthening leadership skills throughout the business.
-By the end of 2015, a further 12 cohorts of up to 20 people each will have started their 18-month programme.
-This brings us to over 500 people across 10 countries having participated in the MCD programme since its inception.
-We will extend MCD to four languages in 2016, with a further 200 starting the programme next year.
+The MCD is a tailored learning programme available in four different languages aimed at strengthening leadership skills throughout the business.
+By the end of 2016, a further 11 cohorts of up to 24 people had started their 18-month programme.
+That’s a total of 207 employees, 40% of whom were women.
+This brings us to over 700 people across 19 countries that have participated in the MCD programme since its inception.
+We will continue to extend the MCD programme during 2017. .

 Our ‘CEO Circle’ initiative is a two-year programme designed to accelerate the development of leadership capabilities in a select group of high potential managers within Coats.
 2014 and 2015 saw its first two groups of high potentials complete the programme.
-Of the 17 people who have completed Circles 1 and 2, 47% are in new or expanded roles.
-A third group of 10 will start the programme in June 2016.
+Of the 17 people who have completed Circles 1 and 2, over 65% are in new or expanded roles.
+A third group of 10 started the programme in June 2016.

 Global diversity and inclusion